alyssaimani/PapSmearDetection/README.md

 # InDRI (Intelligent Diagnosis of Radiology Images)

 It is a computer-aided diagnosis of lung disease using image-based machine learning.

+## Step to INSTALL

 1. ```git clone https://github.com/mahmudisnan/indri.git```